LandRegistry/mint/README.md

 # Mint
-Beta version of the mint
+Beta version of the mint.

 Currently this service can:
 - Sign data